Blackmist/hdinsight-azure-storage-sas/README.md

 These examples demonstrate how to create a stored policy on an blob container in Azure Storage using C# and Python.
 The stored policy is then used to create a Shared Access Signature, which can be used to provide restricted access to the contents of the containers.

-These examples were primarily created to generate SAS tokens to restrict access to blob storage containers used by HDInsight..
+These examples were primarily created to generate SAS tokens to restrict access to blob storage containers used by HDInsight.
+The HDInsightSAS.ps1 PowerShell script included in the CreateCluster folder can be used to create a new cluster that uses a shared access signature for a secondary storage account.
+Using the examples included in this repository, you can generate a SAS that grants read + list access, which means HDInsight can use the data in the blob store, but not write to it.

 ##How the examples work